Neutrogena Rapid Wrinkle Repair Eye Cream

 However, this subsided in just a few days.
 I imagine that someone with sensitive skin could react badly and would want to be cautious trying it, slowly working up to daily use.

 Interactions: Avoid other exfoliants, vitamin C, and astringents

-Because this eye cream contains retinol, an exfoliant, you’ll want to avoid using it in combination with vitamin C, other exfoliants such as glycolic acid and AHAs, and astringents, as it may irritate the skin.
+Because this eye cream contains retinol, an exfoliant, you might want to avoid using it in combination with vitamin C, other exfoliants such as glycolic acid and AHAs, and astringents, as it might irritate the skin.
 As someone who uses vitamin C daily and acid exfoliators most nights during the week, I avoided applying them too close to where I would also be applying the eye cream to avoid any sort of reaction.

 The Results: Not as dramatic as I expected

 When I used this cream for the first time, my skin immediately felt softer and more hydrated, albeit slightly irritated after a couple of minutes.
 As I explained above, slight irritation is expected when you first start using retinol, but this was hardly uncomfortable.
 The irritation dissipated after 30 minutes or so, and it lessened with each use until stopping altogether a few days later.

 Despite some initial redness and stinging, my eyes felt super soft the next morning.

 Neutrogena claims that its Rapid Wrinkle Repair products deliver powerful results in just one week, but I didn’t notice much one week later.
 My skin was definitely softer and smoother, but I didn’t see much of an improvement in my very fine lines or dark circles.
 Maybe if I had mature skin with deep wrinkles, I would be able to see more tangible changes?